andrasmaroy/pconf/README.md

     Pconf.file('/path/to/config.ini', encoding='ini')
     ```
     Ini files have to have sections, though the special `DEFAULT` section won't be included as a section header only its contents.
+    Also ini files are quite restrictive, only basic types are supported, and most are parsed as strings.
+If support for more complex types is required AND it has to come from ini files, then look at custom file formats below.
 * json
     ``` python
     """